Typical diseases in degus

 Degus, charming and sociable pets, require careful care to stay healthy.
-Despite the best care, they can fall victim to various diseases.
-A thorough knowledge of symptoms, causes and treatments is crucial to ensuring the well-being of your degus.
+Despite the best care, they can still fall victim to various illnesses.
+A sound understanding of symptoms, causes, and treatments is crucial to ensuring the well-being of your degus.

 A balanced diet is essential for preventing many degu diseases.
 Avoid sugary foods to minimize the risk of diabetes.
-A diet rich in crude fiber promotes digestion and prevents obesity.
+A diet rich in fiber promotes digestion and helps prevent obesity.

 Watch for signs of food intolerance such as diarrhea or weight loss.
-If you experience such symptoms, you should adjust your degu's diet and consult a veterinarian.
+If you notice such symptoms, adjust your degu's diet and consult a veterinarian.

 Common infectious diseases – diseases in degus

 Colds are common and can be caused by drafts or damp conditions.
 Symptoms include sneezing and nasal discharge.
-A warm, draft-free environment and immediate veterinary care are essential.
+A warm, draft-free environment and prompt veterinary care are essential.

 Diarrhea and its causes

-Diarrhea in degus can be caused by bacteria or poor nutrition.
-Keep the enclosure clean and avoid abrupt food changes.
+Diarrhea in degus can be caused by bacteria or poor diet.
+Keep the enclosure clean and avoid abrupt changes in diet.

 Parasitic infections – diseases in degus

 Worm infestations are not always obvious.
-Regular fecal examinations help to detect them early.
-Appropriate deworming must be carried out by a veterinarian .
+Regular stool examinations help to detect them early.
+Appropriate deworming is carried out by a Veterinarian to do.

 Ectoparasites: mites and lice